The Best Black Friday 2021 Deals You Can Shop Early

 Nordstrom: Shoppers can enjoy savings of up to 40% on top products at Nordstrom's early Black Friday sale -- happening now through Nov.
 26.

+Columbia Sportswear: The Early Black Friday sale is on at Columbia Sportswear!
+Through Nov.
+21, shoppers can take up to 40% off select gear, plus enjoy free shipping on orders of more than $99.

-J.Crew: Get 25% off your purchase and take an extra 50% off sale styles with code NOVEMBER.
+J.Crew: Get 30% off your purchase and take an extra 50% off sale styles with code FRIENDS.

+Keurig: Everything at Keurig is now 20% off, including coffee makers and K-Cups with code HOLIDAYCHEER21 until Sunday, Nov.
+14.

 Pottery Barn: Up to 70% off thousands of items, including these holiday monogram mugs.